 - five children under four years old,

 - four children under two years old,

-- and 2 children under 1 year of age.
+- and two children under one year of age.

 My experience with gastouders

 To be honest, I had never heard of gastouders before until my son was nine months old.
 At that time I was struggling as a stay-at-home mom in terms of my son’s social interactions.
-When I got to know about gastouders I immediately registered my son and he was enrolled within a week.
+When I learned about gastouders I immediately registered my son and he was enrolled within a week.